Bachelor of Criminal Justice

 - The courses were selected in consultation with an advisory board comprised of criminal justice administrators and practitioners.

-- Upper-level courses may be completed in one year (3 semesters).
+- Upper-level courses completed in one year (3 semesters).

 - The degree consists of six modules, each lasting 8 weeks